-Also Serving Patients in Phoenix and Mesa, AZ
+Also Serving Patients in Scottsdale & Mesa, AZ

 As we age, the effects of sun damage and age first appear around our eyes.
 Collagen beneath our skin diminishes and deeper wrinkles appear.
 Pull of gravity and loss of elasticity make the eyebrows and eyelids fall below their natural position, while laxity of the supportive ligaments results in protrusion of fat (bags under eyes).

 Even small imperfections such as wrinkles and droopy eyelids, saggy eyebrows and bags under the eyes can give the entire face a tired, uninterested and sad expression, and this may not reflect the way that you actually feel.

 What is Blepharoplasty?

 Blepharoplasty, also known as eyelid lift, is an operation that removes the excessively loose skin as well as fat and tightens tissue around the eyes.
 The removal of this baggy, sagging skin results in a more youthful, bright and refreshed look for patients.
 As we age, skin naturally loses its elasticity, and can cause the skin above and below the eyes to sag, sometimes interfering with the patient’s ability to see.

 A sophisticated cosmetic surgeon does not use the same procedure technique on every patient.
 Phoenix blepharoplasty expert Dr. Ghafouri specifically designs the procedure on an individual basis, taking into account the patient’s specific needs, facial anatomy, and personal goals.
 By effectively communicating the goals of the surgery to the patient and listening to the patient’s aspirations, the best outcome can be obtained.

 Q: Am I a good candidate for blepharoplasty?